sspanak/tt9/docs/user-manual.md

 #### Method 1
 Click on the Traditional T9 launcher icon.

-_If you don't see the icon among other installed applications, restart your phone and it should appear.
-Android is trying to save some battery life by not refreshing the newly installed apps list in some cases._

 #### Method 2
 - Start typing in a text field to wake up TT9.
-- Use the on-screen gear button.
+- Use the on-screen gear button or press the assigned hotkey [Default: Hold ✱].

 #### Method 3
-- Start typing in a text field to wake up TT9.
-- Use the assigned hotkey [Default: Hold ✱].

-#### Method 4
-- Go to Android Settings → System → Languages → Keyboards (or On-Screen Keyboards).
+- Go to Android Settings → System → Languages → Keyboards (or On-Screen Keyboards/Virtual Keyboards).
 This is where all installed keyboards are configured.
 - Select "Traditional T9".

 _The actual menu names may vary depending on your phone, Android version and language._